 Why you should attend

-Good Laboratory Practices (GLPs), CFR part 58, are a set of guidelines for conducting nonclinical laboratory studies that support or are intended to support applications for research or marketing permits for products such as food and color additives, human and animal drugs, medical devices for human use, biological products and electronic products that are regulated by the FDA.
+Good Laboratory Practices (GLPs), 21 CFR part 58 are not set of guidelines but they are regulations for conducting nonclinical laboratory studies that support or are intended to support applications for research or marketing permits for products such as food and color additives, human and animal drugs, medical devices for human use, biological products and electronic products that are regulated by the FDA.

 - What are Good Laboratory Practices

 - Why were they created

 - What is the objective of GLPs and how are they associated with GMPs and SOPs

 - Documentation and maintenance of records

 - Disqualification and reinstatement